andreamanini98/TABEC/README.md

 # utotparser
-This tool aims at providing a conversion from UPPAAL to tChecker syntax.
+This tool aims at providing a way of checking the emptiness of non-reset-test Timed Automata, as well as serving as a conversion tool from UPPAAL to tChecker syntax.
 Due to the limited scope of our usage, the tool can convert a limited set of the possible TAs one can create in UPPAAL.

 Furthermore, when designing TAs in UPPAAL, the following conventions has to be respected: